ml5js/ml5-next-gen/documentation.md

 - **callback(output, error)**: OPTIONAL.
 A callback function to handle the output of the estimation, see output example above.

 **Returns:**
-A promise that resolves to the estimation output.
+A promise that resolves to the segmentation output.

 ### Examples